adexin/refinerycms-videojs/readme.md

 - You can upload files
 - You can use link to external source

-Video (instance of ::Refinery::Videos::Video model) aggregates different sources (files and links).
+Video (instance of ::Refinery::Videos::Video model) aggregates different sources (files and links, one or many).

-Instance method #to_html return html video tag like:
+Instance method Video#to_html return html video tag like:

 `<video id="my_video_1" class="video-js vjs-default-skin" controls
   preload="auto" width="640" height="264"`